Pocket for Android Quick Start Guide

 Using Display Settings, you can customize Article View to create your ideal reading experience.
 Tap the overflow menu, then tap Display Settings.
 Here, you can control font style, text size, reading theme, and screen brightness.

-Pocket Premium is an optional paid subscription, which adds features that help you do more with Pocket.
+Pocket Premium is an optional paid membership, which adds features that help you do more with Pocket.
 Here’s a brief description of the powerful features that you’ll unlock with a Pocket Premium subscription:

 With Full-Text Search, you can search for text within your saved articles.
 You can also search for authors, topics, and Tags, and use advanced operators to find exactly what you’re looking for.